 Supersmile Professional Whitening Toothpaste

-Best for: Peroxide-free whitening safe for veneers and crowns
+Best for: Peroxide-free maintenance for veneers and crowns

-- Safe for porcelain veneers, crowns, and bonding
+- Marketed for porcelain veneers, crowns, and bonding

 - Fluoride included